-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

-response/attendance comments received not accepted and reasons applicable)
+response, attendance comments received and reasons аррпсавіс

 2 Public Meeting Minorities On Thursday May 7th Comments will be N/A

-· · 2020, Monroe County reviewed and
+2020, Monroe County reviewed and

 Persons with held a video incorporated into

 disabilities conference discussing the plan as they are

 the updated strategic received.

 Non- plan, annual action

 targeted/broad plan, and analyses for

 community the 2020 - 2024

 consolidated plan.

 Residents of Public

 and Assisted

 Housing